michaelreadyone/michael-portfolio/assignment3.md

 https://public.tableau.com/en-us/gallery/revenue-football-clubs?tab=viz-of-the-day&type=viz-of-the-day

-There is something woring with the tableau public embedding.
+There is something wrong with the tableau public embedding.
 I attached a screenshot of the figure:
 ![](images/FootballClubRevenue.png)

 # Step 2: critique the data visualization